coryfklein/coryfklein.github.io/_posts/2020-02-27-annotated-screenshot-guide.markdown

 ![Example annotated screenshot of highlighting Firefox in best browsers google search]({{ site.url }}/assets/annotated-screenshots-guide/best-browsers.png)

 Here's how to make simple, clean, and professional-looking annotated screenshots.
 Annotating screenshots like this immediately draws visual attention to the item you care about and will help you communicate better.
-If you share a giant screenshot with lots of items in it and expect our audience to intuitively pick out what you meant them to see, you're setting yourself up for failure.
+This kind of annotation prompts your audience to immediately pick out the pieces of information you want them to see.

+Although this guide may make the process appear long, with practice it can take less than 15 seconds (yes, I timed myself) from start to finish to add one of these simple annotations to any given screenshot.

 ## Make The Screenshot

 [⌃⇧⌘+4](https://support.apple.com/en-us/HT201361) is usually what you want - it will turn the cursor into a cross-hair and allow you to visually select a rectangle on the screen that you want to grab.
-Using the ⌃ key tells it to copy the screenshot to the clipboard, which I prefer.
-But you can leave it off if you'd rather the screenshot be saved to a file.
+The addition of the ⌃ key tells it to copy the screenshot to the clipboard (instead of writing it to file), which I strongly recommend.

 ![Example showing how the crosshairs selection works]({{ site.url }}/assets/annotated-screenshots-guide/crosshairs.jpg)